codyhxyz/synonymmer/README.md

 ## Contributing

 Issues and PRs welcome.
-Open an issue describing what you'd change before sending a large PR.
+Open an issue before sending anything large so we can talk about it first.

 ## License